jeronimobarea/microservices-app/README.md

 ## Chat API setup

-Create Constants.c file in the config folder
+Create Constants.cs file in the config folder
 ```cs
 using System;